Find Affordable College Courses

 Fairfield, CT

-Sacred Heart University landed the #9 spot in the 2023 rankings for the most popular master’s degree computer software and applications programs.
-Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit college with a medium-sized student population.
+With a ranking of #9, Sacred Heart University did quite well on this year’s most popular schools for computer software and applications students working on their master’s degree.
+Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit college with a moderately-sized student population.

 Best Computer Software & Applications Colleges by State

-Explore the best computer software and applications schools for a specific state in the New England region.
+Explore the best computer software and applications colleges for a specific state in the New England region.

 State Degrees Awarded